 The goal of AITC’s Literacy Project is to improve both the reading and agricultural literacy of Oregon students in grades K-4.
 Each year a new agriculturally-themed book is chosen and a lesson is developed that reinforces the message of the book.
 Then hundreds of enthusiastic, trained volunteers bring in-class field trips to classrooms throughout Oregon.

-The book this year, Apples to Oregon, gives a fun-filled glimpse into the real story of how Oregon’s first orchards began and the courageous efforts by America’s first farmers.
+The book this year, Apples to Oregon, gives a fun-filled glimpse into the real story of how Oregon’s first orchards began and the courageous efforts by America’s early farmers.
 The delightful illustrations capture the imaginations of young and old readers alike.

 Find more information about the Literacy Project here!

 The AITC Literacy Project runs March 5 through the end of the school year.
 Volunteers schedule times to visit schools and read to students grades K-4 and do a hands-on lesson that meets Oregon standards to reinforce the book’s message.
 Start to finish, the reading and lesson take 45 minutes.
 The program is free and all materials are completely prepared by AITC.
 Each classroom receives a copy of the book.